Curious Cat Management Improvement Blog: Deming, lean thinking, innovation, customer focus, continual improvement, six sigma.

 Righter Incentivization

-So incentive schemes to get people “motivated” seem to backfire often.
+Incentive schemes to get people “motivated” often backfire.
 Why can’t we figure out how to incentivize the behavior we desire and have it not backfire on us?
 What is the righter way to dangle incentives in front of our employees to get them to do what we want?
 Well aiming at that is a bad strategy.
 Using extrinsic motivation less badly is possible but the correct answer is just don’t do it.

 The problems of individual incentives seem to far outweigh any potential benefit.
 Dr. Deming was against this strategy decades ago, and I agree.
 Peter Scholtes and Alfie Kohn (among others) do a good job of explaining why it is a bad idea.
 Douglas McGregor’s Human Side of Enterprise is a good place to start.
 Managers need to eliminate de-motivators of employees not try to find better carrot dangling schemes to somehow make the carrot dangling incentive produce the desired behavior.